cjratcliff/ml-compiled/docs/anomaly_detection.rst

 """"""""""""""""""""
 Anomaly detection
 """"""""""""""""""""
 This problem can be solved well through methods for density estimation.
+If the density predicted for an example falls below a threshold it can be declared an anomaly.
 In addition, the following methods also exist:

 Isolation Forest
 -------------------